Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Introduction

 \OUR\ is the first diffusion-based technique for video anomaly detection.
 We are inspired by Denoising Diffusion Probabilistic Models (DDPMs)~\cite{sohl-dickstein15,ho20}, state-of-the-art, among others, in image synthesis~\cite{ramesh21,ramesh22,rombach22}, motion synthesis~\cite{tevet22,chen22}, and 3D generation tasks~\cite{zhou21}.
 DDPMs are selected for their improved mode coverage~\cite{xiao22}, i.e.\ they generate diverse multimodal motions, which \OUR\ statistically aggregates (see the respective ablative study in Sec.~\ref{sec:discussion}).

-Further to multimodality, a crucial aspect of \OUR\ is the choice of the conditioning strategy, to guide the synthesis.
-We consider human skeletons' body kinematic motion and propose corrupting the body joint coordinates at each frame via displacing them with random translations.
-Conditioning refers to how the model is provided the clean first part (past) of the motion sequence to steer denoising of the corrupted second part (future).
-We compare the concatenation of the clean and corrupted frames in input Vs.\ two strategies of embedding in the latent space passed to each layer of the denoising model, i.e.\ an end-to-end-learned encoding of the clean frames and an end-to-end-learned auto-encoding version (cf. Sec.~\ref{sec:discuss_cond}).
+Besides multimodality, a crucial aspect of \OUR\ is the choice of the conditioning strategy to guide the synthesis.
+We consider human motion as skeletal representations and propose corrupting the body joint coordinates at each frame by displacing them with random translations.
+Conditioning refers to the process that provides the model with the uncorrupted first part of the motion sequence (past) to guide the denoising of the corrupted second part (future).
+In this study, we compare three modeling choices to find the most suitable conditioning strategy.
+We experiment with (1) directly feeding the denoising module with the concatenation of the uncorrupted poses with the displaced sequence~\cite{saadatnejad22}.
+For the other two strategies, we get a latent representation of the input (via (2) an encoding module and (3) an autoencoder) and feed the network with this learned representation (cf. Sec.~\ref{sec:conditioning}).
+The third strategy works best (cf. Sec.~\ref{sec:discuss_cond}).

-We benchmark \OUR\ on the most recent VAD dataset UBnormal~\cite{acsintoae22} , and on three challenging benchmarks of human-related anomalies: HR-UBnormal~\cite{acsintoae22,flaborea23}, HR-ShanghaiTech Campus~\cite{luo17,morais19} (HR-STC), and HR-Avenue~\cite{lu13,morais19}. \OUR\ achieves state-of-the-art (SoA) performance on all four datasets, which demonstrates the effectiveness of modeling multimodality for normal and abnormal motions.
+We evaluate \OUR\ on three challenging benchmarks of human-related anomalies, namely, HR-UBnormal~\cite{acsintoae22,flaborea23}, HR-ShanghaiTech Campus~\cite{luo17,morais19} (HR-STC), and HR-Avenue~\cite{lu13,morais19}, and on the most recent VAD dataset UBnormal~\cite{acsintoae22}. \OUR\ achieves state-of-the-art (SoA) performance on all four datasets, which demonstrates the effectiveness of modeling multimodality for normal and abnormal motions.
 Notably, by not using appearance, \OUR\ benefits increased privacy protection (no visual facial nor body features) and better computational efficiency, thanks to the lightweight body kinematic representations.
-We summarize our technical contributions as follows: \begin{itemize}[topsep=0pt,noitemsep] \item A novel generative VAD model based on comparing the multimodality of normal and abnormal generations of motions; \item The first probabilistic diffusion-based approach for VAD, which fully exploits the enhanced mode-coverage capabilities of diffusive probabilistic models; \item A novel motion-based conditioning on the clean input sequence to steer the synthesis towards diverse pertinent motion in the case of normality; \item A thorough validation on UBnormal, HR-UBnormal, HR-STC, and HR-Avenue benchmarks, where we outperform the SoA by $3.7\%$, $2.9\%$, $.5\%$, and $.8\%$, respectively. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[topsep=0pt,noitemsep] \item A novel generative VAD model based on comparing the multimodality of normal and abnormal motion generations; \item The first probabilistic diffusion-based approach for VAD, which fully exploits the enhanced mode-coverage capabilities of diffusive probabilistic models; \item A novel motion-based conditioning on the clean input sequence to steer the synthesis towards diverse pertinent motion in the case of normality; \item A thorough validation on UBnormal, HR-UBnormal, HR-STC, and HR-Avenue benchmarks where we outperform the SoA by $5.1\%$, $4.4\%$, $.5\%$, $.8\%$, respectively.